What is Common Criteria Certification, and Why Is It Important?

 Blancco & Common Criteria Certification

-There are several benefits to holding more than one Common Criteria certification, as most enterprises and ITADs will require options to erase both files and drives.
-To meet that need, Blancco holds Common Criteria certifications for three of its products.
+There are several benefits to holding more than one Common Criteria certification, as most enterprises and ITADs will require options to erase drives.
+To meet that need, Blancco holds Common Criteria certifications for two of its products.

 To achieve the Common Criteria certification, we submitted evaluation reports of our products, which were investigated and then accepted by the listed certifying body.